← All Projects

 250/250 tests passing

-Validated against a real Enterprise Grid export
+Validated against production-scale Enterprise Grid data

 Three output formats: CSV, SQLite, RSMF 2.0